nickatnight/tag-youre-it/README.md

 If you would like to opt back in, send `u/TagYoureItBot` a private message with 'i want to play tag again' as the subject

 ## Why did I build this?
-A few years ago I read a [reddit blog post](https://www.redditinc.com/blog/how-we-built-rplace/), where they outlined how r/Place was built.
+a) A few years ago I read a [reddit blog post](https://www.redditinc.com/blog/how-we-built-rplace/), where they outlined how r/Place was built.
 I got inspired by the community aspect of the project, and wanted to create something similar (obviously no where near the scale/volume).
 I pushed a closed source v1 last year, but the game logic was coupled to the web api code (FastApi).
 I decided to decompose the bot logic into an open source package and keep the web api closed source.

+b) Want keep my Python skills fresh since I've been doing a lot of full-stack development in my current role (React/Java).

+c) Showcase the ecosystem of my open source projects and how they work together: [Create Release GHA](https://github.com/nickatnight/releases-action), [FastAPI Backend Base](https://github.com/nickatnight/fastapi-backend-base), [Reddit Bot Base](https://github.com/nickatnight/docker-reddit-bot-base).

-I'm also curious to see stats of user engagement (how long did a game chain last, how many users did it contain, which subreddit plays the most, etc)
+d) I'm curious to see stats of user engagement (how long did a game chain last, how many users did it contain, which subreddit plays the most, etc)

 See [r/TagYoureItBot](https://www.reddit.com/r/TagYoureItBot) for more updates.